gajiniahmed343/Musicplayer/README.md

 This project gives us the music player that helps to listen music.
-I have used tkinter module ,mixer module, OS module  and pygame module to build this module.
+I have used tkinter module ,mixer module, OS module  and pygame module to built this project.
+Here tkinter module is used to create Graphical User interfaces (GUIs).The pygame library is an open-source module for the Python programming language specifically intended to help you make games and other multimedia applications and mixer module helps control the music used in pygame programs.
-I have worked 2-3 weeks duration of period to built this project.